Blended online course

 Where and when you will study

 In this course, you can enjoy the freedom to study flexibly and at your own pace.
-You will study online and have the chance to attend a practical day in Manchester, UK.
-Online learning materials will consist of a mixture of video and audio files alongside written text and instructions accompanied by interactive engagement activities and tasks.
-The masterclasses and tutorials will be streamed or recorded for those unable to attend.
+You will study online and have the chance to attend a practical day on completion of the online course.
+Online learning materials will consist of a mixture of video and audio files, alongside written text and instructions accompanied by interactive engagement activities and tasks.
+You will be assigned a mentor who will be an experienced clinician and BCDG member.
+You will have three meetings with your mentor, held either remotely or in person, and each meeting will cover 10 injectables cases.
+In these sessions, you will be able to seek advice and discuss problem cases as well as any possible complications.

 How it will benefit your career